ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

     // Start is called before the first frame update void Start()
     {
-        // Sets the game state to MainMenu at the start of the game.
+        // Ghange the game state to the main menu ChangeState(GameState.MainMenu);
-        CurrentState = GameState.MainMenu;

     }//end Start()

-    // Update is called once per frame void Update()
-    {
-        ManageGameState();

-    }//end Update

     //Manages the logic for each game state void ManageGameState(){

-        // Checks the current game state and perform the appropriate actions. switch (CurrentState)
+        // Checks the current game state and performs the appropriate actions. switch (CurrentState)
         {
             case GameState.MainMenu: